Contents of this Article

 Security in the realm of information technology has been fascinating to me for a long time.
 After passing the Swiss federal exam as an ICT Security Expert with an academic diploma, I decided to gain more experience with Cloud Security.
 Starting this journey, I decided to go with neutral vendor certifications for Cloud Security which is the Certificate of Cloud Security Knowledge (CCSK) by Cloud Security Alliance (CSA), and the Certified Cloud Security Professional (CCSP) certification by the International Information System Security Certification Consortium (ISC)2.
 I believe in vendor-neutral certifications, and I don’t trust marketing.
 The good news is, the knowledge that you acquire by attaining one of these certificates will help you to apply and secure your cloud workloads whether it’s running on Microsoft Azure, Google GCP, and Amazon AWS.

 As a matter of fact, here is the Cloud Security Alliance (CSA) – Security Trust Assurance and Risk (STAR) Registry for Microsoft Azure.
 You can find the same certification and attestation for different cloud providers as well.
-The STAR program is based on a technical work done within the CSA – Open Certification Framework (OCF), Cloud Controls Matrix (CCM), and Consensus Assessments Initiative Questionnaire (CAIQ) working groups.
+The STAR program is based on technical work done within the CSA – Open Certification Framework (OCF), Cloud Controls Matrix (CCM), and Consensus Assessments Initiative Questionnaire (CAIQ) working groups.

-For this post, I will focus more on the CCSK (known as the grand-daddy of cloud security certifications which was released back in 2011), and in the next blog post, I will share with you my experience for the CCSP certification which was released back in 2015 and requires 5 years experience in IT.
+For this post, I will focus more on the CCSK (known as the grand-daddy of cloud security certifications which was released back in 2011), and in the next blog post, I will share with you my preparation experience for the CCSP certification which was released back in 2015 and requires 5 years experience in IT.
 CCSP is even harder compare to CCSK, so if you want to follow this path, I recommend you to start first with CCSK and then with CCSP, because attaining the CCSK certification first can also be substituted as one year of cloud security experience towards CCSP.

 The big difference between both certifications is the following: CCSK does not require to collect continuing professional education (CPE) points to keep your certification active, and you don’t have to pay renewal/membership fees as required for CCSP ($125/year, 90 CPE/3 years).
 If you are interested to have more details about both certifications, then I highly recommend checking the comparison article details here.